Welcome to SKILLDriver

 reducing road casualties with a new approach to driving skill.

-It has revealed and explained critical life-saving skills that drivers are not taught.
+that drivers are not taught.

 But they could be . . .

-• Expert drivers use a lot more than conventional driving skills.
+driving skills.
 And the key is in how they think.

 • This is the most vital part of safe driving.

-• But no one had been able to explain how this thinking works, so it was difficult to develop the skills.
+• But no one had explained how this thinking works,

-The project has developed into four parts:
+The project developed through four stages:

-1. Defining the skills(up to 2005 and ongoing)
+1. Defining the skills(up to 2005)

 Objective:Define the untaught thinking skills of safe driving, and make